 - Employee Safety.
 Achieve an OSHA Total Recordable Injury Rate for global operations of less than 1.0 by year-end 2018.

 - Contractor Safety.
-Achieve 20% reduction in contractor injury rates by year-end 2018.
+Achieve 20 percent reduction in contractor injury rates by year-end 2018.

 Certification of Safety Management Systems

-Safety management systems enable Southwire to achieve and sustain success in workplace safety and health.
-Southwire committed to implementing and certifying a safety management system at each of our locations by 2022.
-Currently, close to 40% of Southwire sites meet this goal.
+Safety management systems provide Southwire with a foundation to achieve and sustain success in workplace safety and health.
+Southwire committed to implementing and certifying a safety management system at each of our locations by 2021.
+Currently, close to 40 percent of Southwire sites meet this goal.

-Within our U.S. operations, Southwire is working to certify all manufacturing and warehouse operations within the OSHA Voluntary Protection Program (VPP) program which consists of: management commitment, employee involvement, hazard prevention and control and safety training.
-Operations outside of the United States will certify against the Occupational Health and Safety Assessment Specification (OHSAS) 18001 (soon to be ISO 45001) or an in-country equivalent standard, such as our Tecate, Mexico facility, which is certified under Mexico’s Secretaría del Trabajo y Previsión Social Empresa Segura program.
+Within our U.S. operations, Southwire is working to certify all manufacturing and warehouse operations within the OSHA Voluntary Protection Program (VPP) which consists of: management commitment, employee involvement, hazard prevention and control and safety training.
+Operations outside the United States or those that primarily serve international customers will certify against the Occupational Health and Safety Assessment Specification (OHSAS) 18001 (soon to be ISO 45001) or an in-country equivalent standard, such as our Tecate, Mexico, facility, which is certified under Mexico’s Secretaría del Trabajo y Previsión Social Empresa Segura program.

 Contractor Safety Initiatives